 Forests provide raw materials for the forest products industry and a venue for hunting, hiking, and fishing.
 Forests help sustain water resources and provide habitat for a wide variety of plants and animals, including threatened and endangered species and by balancing global warming effects and air pollution by producing oxygen and storing carbon.
 Over half the forested lands in Wisconsin are privately owned (57%).
-See Map 3.2.6 for forested lands in the Town of Elk Grove.
+See Map 3.2.6 for forested lands in the Town of White Oak Springs.

 Trees are important components of a community's green infrastructure, offering substantial environmental benefits, including cleaner air and water, quieter streets, cheaper energy bills, cooler temperatures, and wildlife habitat.
 Tree-planting programs, preserving established trees, and using sustainable forestry techniques not only increase property values for Town residents, but also lower air and water remediation costs for the environment.
+Unfortunately, the town's trees have suffered in recent years from oak wilt, dutch elm disease, and tent caterpillers.

 While Lafayette County has a great deal of land in agriculture, there is also a fair amount of forested lands in the County: in 1983, 9.4% of Lafayette County (38,200 acres) was forested.
 As of 1996 (the most recent data available), 9.6% was forested (38,790 acres).
 Most was in private ownership: 33,090 acres.
 (Data showing amount of forested land per town was not available.)
 In Lafayette County in 2003, the total number of privately owned acres of land in the Managed Forest Law program (MFL) was 5,587 acres, 484 of which were open to public for hunting and recreation.
-In the Town of Elk Grove there are 41 acres of closed MFL forest and 10 open acres.
+The Plan Commission reported that there are 16 acres of MFL in the Town of White Oaks Springs.

-3.2.8 Environmental Corridors
+3.2.8 ENVIRONMENTAL CORRIDORS

 Environmental corridors are areas containing groups of features allowing animals and plants to move unobstructed across the landscape.
 Areas of concentrated natural resource activity ("rooms"), such as wetlands, woodlands, prairies, lakes, and other features, become even more functional and supportive of wildlife when linked by such corridors ("hallways").
 If corridor resource features are mapped, they can depict linear spaces that can be helpful in future land development decisions.
 Fish and wildlife populations, native plant distribution, and even clean water all depend on movement through environmental corridors.
 For example, wildlife populations isolated in one wooded location can overpopulate, die out, or cause problems for neighbors if there are not adequate corridors to allow the population to move about and disperse freely.
 Over 70% of all terrestrial wildlife species use riparian corridors, according to the USDA Natural Resources Conservation Service (NRCS).
 By preserving environmental corridors, wildlife populations, both plant and animals can maintain themselves and be healthier.
-See Map 3.2.6, Natural and Recreational Resources, for
+See Map 3.2.6, Natural and Recreational Resources, for natural resource features that might lend themselves to providing wildlife unimpeded access through the landscape.